MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/branch-command.md

    If no version is provided, TFVC uses the following logic to decide which version of the item to copy to the new branch:

-   - If a Azure DevOps Server path is specified, then TFVC branches the item at the latest Azure DevOps Server version.
+   - If an Azure DevOps Server path is specified, then TFVC branches the item at the latest Azure DevOps Server version.
 For example, `tf branch $/projects/help.cs` uses the server version.
    - If a local path is specified for the source, TFVC uses the local, workspace version to create the new branch.
 For example, `tf branch C:\314.cs` uses the local workspace version.

    If you branch a file whose workspace version is older than the latest version in the Azure DevOps server, the file is branched at the older version.